 Ask students to define the word "stereotype."
 (Students might respond: people or things conforming to a type; a generalization about a group of people.)
+Have a volunteer look up "stereotype" in the dictionary.
 Write student responses where everyone can see.
 Guide students to recognize that stereotypes are oversimplifications and ignore the fact that people are uniquely different from each other.